 He again praises Valve significantly.
 Faliszek explains:

 I could retire, I worked my ass off at Valve and could retire today.
-I have made more money than I will ever make.
-And the money I earned is nothing compared to what the people who were there longer than I or before me made.
+I made more money than I will ever make.
+And the money I made is dwarfed by the people who were there longer than me or before me.

 In this context, he describes that he felt connected with Valve back in the day and worked hard.
 His projects meant a lot to him, as did the people he worked with.